Home Aviation Repositioning & Deadhead Fees

 Transparent positioning quote

-The quote identifies the specific aircraft, current base, expected positioning route, and time.
-Confidence in these specifics indicates the broker has confirmed inventory with a specific operator rather than estimating.
-Reputable brokers provide this detail without prompting.
+The quote names the specific aircraft, current base, expected positioning route and time.
+That confidence indicates the broker has confirmed inventory with a real operator rather than estimating.
+Reputable brokers provide this without prompting.

 Good sign